gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/tree-transformations-references.md

 * [Effective Refactoring with Codemods - JS Monthly London - November 2018](https://youtu.be/H9qtLutnT_g) Presented by Edd Yerburgh.
 Study case: substituting lodash `flatten` by `arr.flat()`.
 YouTube
 * [Writing codemods to change all your code at once](https://youtu.be/P-J9Eg7hJwE) by Sid.
 Case: Changing import a library whose name has changed.
 YouTube.
 2018
+* [Blog "Automating Code Transformation With jscodeshift"](https://engineering.widen.com/blog/Automating-Code-Transformation-With-jscodeshift/) Jan 21, 2021, by Mark Skelton.
+Study case: removing imported variable `queryCache` `from "react-query"` and importing it from a file in your project `"common/queryClient"`

 ## Rajasegar works